mslinn/jekyll_from_to_until/README.md

 ### From Line In a File Containing 'idea' Until no match

 The `.gitignore` file does not contain the string `xx`.
-If we attempt to match against that string the remainder of the file is returned for the to and until filter, and the empty string is returned for the from filter.
+If we attempt to match against that string the remainder of the file is returned for the to and until filter.

 ```html
 {{ gitignore | from: 'PID' | until: 'xx' }}